-Addition of an inductor before rectifier improves the power factor, smooths the current waveform and eliminate the harmonic current.
+Addition of an inductor before rectifier improves the power factor, smooths the current waveform and eliminates the harmonic current.

 The control circuit regulates the DC bus within 1%.
 Soft walk-in circuitry (approximately 20sec.) and current limit circuitry is used to prevent over current or instantaneous surge current.
-Adding extra undervoltage and overvoltage protection improves the reliability and will shut down the rectifier in case of abnormal conditions.
-The DC bus is adjustable for different type of batteries.
-The power components that are used can handles extreme high current.
-The rectifier operates under wide range of AC input from 177 to 300 VAC to operate under all power conditions.
+Adding extra undervoltage and overvoltage protection improves reliability and will shut down the rectifier in case of abnormal conditions.
+The DC bus is adjustable for different types of batteries.
+The power components that are used can sustain extremely high current.
+The rectifier operates under a wide range of AC input from 177 to 300 VAC to operate under all power conditions.

-The UPS sizes 80kva and above the 12-pulse full controlled rectifier to improve the power factor and reduce harmonic current drawn by the rectifier.
+For UPS sizes 80KVA and above, the 12-pulse full controlled rectifier is used to improve the power factor and reduce harmonic current drawn by the rectifier.

-A phase shift transformer is added to reduce the total current harmonic current to about 15% and improve the power factor to over 0.8.
-The input inductor makes the UPS much more reliable and rugged.
+A phase shift transformer is added to reduce the total harmonic current to about 15% and improve the power factor to over 0.8.
+The input inductor makes UPS much more reliable and rugged.

-Since the input KVA and harmonic current drawn is minimized, fulfilling the worldwide energy saving requirements the user does do not have to increase the input breaker and cable sizes.
+Since the input KVA and harmonic current drawn is minimized, fulfilling the worldwide energy saving requirements, the user does not have to increase the input breaker or cable sizes.